fantasyland/fantasy-land/README.md

 contramap :: Contravariant f => f a ~> (b -> a) -> f b
 ```

-A value which has a Contravariant Functor must provide a `contramap` method.
+A value which has a Contravariant must provide a `contramap` method.
 The
 `contramap` method takes one argument:

     u.contramap(f)